Christopher K. Rhea, Ph.D.

 Dr. Rhea's primary research interest is the control of locomotion and balance.
 Dr. Rhea's research is separated into two themes; assessment and rehabilitation.
 In the assessment domain, Dr. Rhea's research team is exploring novel ways to quantify a person's functional mobility level.
 Clinical science is typically confined to subjective, course grained assessment of a patient's ability, making the accurate prescription of a rehabilitation program difficult.
 To this end, Dr. Rhea's research team is exploring how nonlinear dynamics can be used to index a patient's ability level.
 Furthermore, Dr. Rhea's team has utilized smartphone technology as an assessment tool by creating an Android-based app to identify neurological dysfunction from movement patterns.

-Dr. Rhea and colleagues have published their work in Gait & Posture, the Public Library of Science (PLoS ONE), Journal of Applied Biomechanics, Human Movement Science, Journal of Athletic Training and Sports Health, Experimental Brain Research, Neuroscience Letters, Journal of Vision, and Ophthalmic and Pyhsiological Optics.
-He has given over 60 conference presentations to numerous societies, including the Gait and Clinical Movement Analysis Society, American Society of Biomechanics and the North American Society for Psychology in Sport and Physical Activity.
+Dr. Rhea and colleagues have published their work in Medical Engineering and Physics, Gait & Posture, the Public Library of Science (PLoS ONE), Journal of Applied Biomechanics, Human Movement Science, Journal of Athletic Training and Sports Health, Experimental Brain Research, Neuroscience Letters, Journal of Vision, and Ophthalmic and Pyhsiological Optics.
+He has given over 75 conference presentations to numerous societies, including the Gait and Clinical Movement Analysis Society, American Society of Biomechanics and the North American Society for Psychology in Sport and Physical Activity.
 His work is currently funded by the US Navy (W91CRB-11-D-0001; subcontract P010202825).